m3steele/xm-labs-PostMan-APIs/README.md

 ### Add Shifts from Data File
 - This runner will Add shifts to Groups from a data file.
-- This runner is best used after the *Create Groups from Data File* Runner above.
+- This runner is best used after the *Create Groups from Data File* runner above.
 - This runner can be used to add all the shifts to the groups added in the previous runner.
-- Attempts to add shifts to groups that are not yet in xMatters will fail.
+- Groups must already exist in xMatters.
 - This is a complicated data file and the headings will mean very little to you without reading xMatters API Document on Shift Object.
 - Not all columns are needed for each type of shift.
-- The sample files come with 24 shifts types and sample data for each of them.
+- The sample files come with 24 shifts types and sample data for each type.
 Blank values mean it's not needed for the particular shift type.

 Please read the xMatters API documentation for Shift Object to understand what values can be put in this file.
 [Shift Object] (https://help.xmatters.com/xmAPI/?javascript#shift-objects)

 **Data File Format**: [Add Shifts](postman-Shifts.csv)

 Add new lines one for each shift you want to add.
-You can have multiple shifts per group and you can add shifts to more than one group at a time.
+You can have multiple shifts per group and can add shifts to more than one group at a time.

 | Group Name |	Shift Name	          | Shift Description	      | start                 	 | end                  	  | frequency |	endBy   	  |	date  	  |	repetitions	| repeatEvery |	onDays    |	on	         | Months               	   | dayOfWeekClassifier |	dayOfWeek	    |dateOfMonth |